tmunz/inlinegraph/README.md

 ===========
 if you want to use this library, you can simply copy this javascript file to your project: [inlinegraph.js](./docs/inlinegraph.js).

-You can see how to integrate it here on the example of this [working project](./docs).
+You can see how to integrate the inlinegraph library on the example of this [working project](./docs).

 All graphs work with SVG and can be created by using
 $(selector).inlinegraph(values, options);